 3. Enter your full email address, for example firstname.lastname@example.org, and your password, and then tap Next.

-4. By default, Mail, Contacts, Calendars, Reminders, and Notes are synchronized.
+4. By default, Mail, Contacts, Calendars, Reminders, and Notes are synchronised.
 Tap Save.

 5. If you’re prompted to create a passcode, tap Continue and type a numeric passcode.
 If you’re prompted and don’t set up a passcode, you can’t view this account on your device.
 You can also set up a passcode later in your settings.